NethercraftMC5608/NetherWorkshopDownloader/README.md

 ## NetherWorkshopDownloader 2 is finished!
 [Get it now](https://github.com/NethercraftMC5608/NetherWorkshopDownloader/releases/tag/V1.1B)
 NetherWorkshopDownloader2, A gui reworked, more safer alternative than NetherWorkshopDownloader

 **Please use the most recent version.
-[V2.0 Experimental](https://github.com/NethercraftMC5608/NetherWorkshopDownloader/releases/tag/V2.0-Experimental) (Experimental builds may not work as well as older builds) , the application is still in its first version, and there may be real-time changes..**
+[V2.0 Experimental](https://github.com/NethercraftMC5608/NetherWorkshopDownloader/releases/tag/V2.0-Experimental) (Experimental builds may not work as well as older builds) , the application is still actively updated, and there may be real-time changes..**

 ### A powerful steam workshop mod/collection downloader.
 Can download multiple mods, collections at a time.